TWO POSITIVE LINES – I’M PREGNANT!

 23 WEEKS LATER, NOT WHAT YOU WANT TO HEAR…

-While my sugar levels were normal before I conceived, they shot up in the second half of my pregnancy.
+While my blood sugar levels were normal before I conceived, they shot up in the second half of my pregnancy.
 Since GD does not have any apparent or unique symptoms, we came to know about it only from my blood report.
 I did not experience constant thirst, hunger, or the urge to urinate frequently, so, we thought there was nothing to worry about.

 DIET FOR GESTATIONAL DIABETES